-Even for those veterans who return to life on the streets, Stand Down is an opportunity for them to take safe harbor from "combat on the streets" for one weekend a year.
+Even for those veterans who return to life on the streets, Operation Stand Down is an opportunity for them to take safe harbor from "combat on the streets" for one weekend a year.
 Certainly, our Veterans deserve at least that.

-I served in battle in Viet Name in 1975 and never realized my real battle would begin when I returned home.
+I served in battle in Vietnam in 1975 and never realized my real battle would begin when I returned home.
 For the longest time I didn’t even want to tell people I was a veteran.
 I bounced from job to job, couch to couch, meal to meal.
 It took getting arrested to shake my battle with homelessness.
 While I was in jail, I heard about the One Community Now Stand Down and how it had helped others connect with all the resources I would need to find housing, get a job and even help with my legal issues.
 In 2015, I went to the Stand Down and was able to get my license back after attending the Veteran’s Court, I also found a job and housing.
 I returned in 2016 to offer my services as a volunteer to other Veterans who were struggling like I was.
 I am currently in the process of opening my own business and I will be serving on the Core Team for the 2017 Stand Down.
 This is an amazing community event that really makes a difference in the lives of Veterans.

 Thank you One Community Now Stand Down Core Team!